DJ Equipment For Beginners – 4 DJ Setups

 - Build quality: A quality and durable construction are important for all DJ equipment, but your mixer will probably get the most abuse than any other tool of your setup.

-- Additional features: MIDI connectivity, USB inputs, and built-in audio interface are necessary if you are seeing yourself using DJ software in the future.
+- Additional features: MIDI connectivity, USB inputs, and built-in audio interface are necessary if you see yourself using DJ software in the future.

 5 of the best DJ mixers for beginners: